Leslie-flo-res/Usecase-robo.solutions/README.md

 # Usecase-robo.solutions
  Fs Assignment
-Problems with Footer on careers page. and missing JS calculations
+Problems with Footer on careers page.